Voting in provincial elections

 Ontario provincial elections are held to elect Members of Provincial Parliament (MPPs) to the Legislative Assembly of Ontario.
 When an election is called, electors vote for a candidate to represent their electoral district.
 The candidate with the greatest number of votes in each district becomes its MPP.
 The political party with the greatest number of elected MPPs usually forms the new provincial government.

 Elections Ontario administers provincial general elections and by-elections in Ontario.
 Ontario is currently divided into 124 electoral districts.
-Each electoral district has an election office known as a returning office, which opens once an election or by-election has been called.
+Each electoral district has a local election office, which opens once an election or by-election has been called.
 A Returning Officer administers an election in an electoral district.

 To be eligible to vote, you must be: